ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Notation and Problem Statement

-Let $f_\theta$ be a neural network with learnable weights $\theta$.
-In this paper, we suppose that the network generates a finite sequence of $n$ outputs of maximum length $T$ (note that $T$ might vary from one sequence to another), which we will denote by $x_{1:n}$, with $n \le T$.
-This is a reasonable assumption, as in many tasks (including text generation), neural networks are trained with sequences of finite length.
-Similarly, we refer to the sequence produced up to the $t$-th time step as $x_{<t}$.
-Given a sequence $x_{1:n}$, $x_t \in \mathcal{X}$ represents the $t$-th element of the sequence, while $\mathcal{X}$ is the set of possible values that for every sequence and for every $t=1, \ldots, n$, $x_t$ can take.
-Finally, we denote by $p_\theta(x_t \mid x_{<t})$ the probability of emitting the output $x_t$ given the already generated sequence $x_{<t}$.
+\textbf{Notation.} \eg {Let $\mathcal{X}$ be the finite set of possible values that the generated outputs can take at every time step (i.e., our vocabulary).
+Let $\mathcal{X}^+$ denote the set of all non-empty, finite sequences over $\mathcal{X}$.
+Let $f_\theta$ be a neural network with learnable weights $\theta$, generating finite sequences of outputs, each denoted by $x_{1:T}$ ($T$ can vary from one sequence to another).} text generation), neural networks are trained with sequences of finite length. \eg{Given a sequence $x_{1:T}$, we denote the prefix up to the $t$-th output by $x_{<t}$ and the $t$-th element of the sequence by $x_t$.} \eg{Finally, let $p_\theta(x_{1:T}) = \prod_{i=1}^T p_\theta(x_t \mid x_{<t})$ be the probability of generating the sequence $x_{1:T}$, where $p_\theta(x_t \mid x_{<t})$ is defined by applying a softmax to the logits outputted by $f_\theta(x_{<t})$.}